Lea County Courts – A Practical Guide to Court Records and Services

 Lea County Family Court Records

-The District Court handles most family law matters in Lea County, including divorce, child custody, child support, paternity, adoption, domestic violence protective orders, and guardianship proceedings.
-The Probate Court has concurrent jurisdiction over certain guardianship and conservatorship matters when they are uncontested.
+The District Court handles most family law matters in Lea County — divorce, child custody, child support, paternity, adoption, domestic violence protective orders, and guardianship proceedings.
+The Probate Court has concurrent jurisdiction over certain uncontested guardianship and conservatorship matters.

 Divorce records.
-Divorce decrees, property division orders, and parenting plans are part of the District Court case file and maintained by the clerk’s office.
-Copies can be obtained in person during business hours (Monday–Friday, 8:00 a.m.–noon and 1:00–5:00 p.m.), by email at lovdfax-grp@nmcourts.gov, or through the Case Lookup portal for basic docket information.
-Fees are $0.35 per page for copies and $1.50 per seal for certification.
+Divorce decrees, property division orders, and parenting plans are part of the District Court case file and are kept by the clerk's office.
+You can obtain copies in person during business hours (Monday–Friday, 8:00 a.m.–noon and 1:00–5:00 p.m.), by email at lovdfax-grp@nmcourts.gov, or through the Case Lookup portal for basic docket information.
+Copy fees are $0.35 per page; certification costs $1.50 per seal.

 Adoption records.
 Adoption proceedings are confidential under Rule 1-079.1 and are not available for public inspection.